Washington Policy Center

 WPC's mission (PDF) is ” to promote free-market solutions through research and education.”
 According to WPC's 2002 annual report, “We believe ideas, supported by sound research and promoted through publications, conferences and the media, over time, create an environment in which sound public policy decisions are made.”

-The Washington Policy Center has quoted Jack Kemp as calling them the “Heritage Foundation of the Northwest .”
+Jack Kemp called the WPC the “Heritage Foundation of the Northwest .”
 WPC is also a member of the State Policy Network (SPN) , a group that has been behind a growing number of “mini Heritage Foundations” at the state level since the early 1990s. ,

 Stance on Climate Change